leoxqy/HeaderRemoverForCOMP30027/README.md

 ### workflow:
 -> Convert PDF to images \
 -> Traverse harded-coded image area px by px \
--> Replace px with pointed color to blank \
+-> Replace the ones of specified color to blank \
 -> Combine processed images into new PDF.

 ### dependencies: